laanwj/urbit-tools/README.md

 What is this?
 --------------

     As much fun as a barrel of puppies
     - Vernor Vinge, A fire Upon the Deep

 Urbit utility functions implemented in Python 3:

-- `cue` - Unpack ('unjam') nouns
+- `cue` - Unpack ('unjam') nouns as nested tuples
-- `de:crua` - Decode network packets
+- `de:crua` - Decode %fast network packets ("Cryptosuite A" symmetric decryption)
-- `@p` - Ship number to scrambled ship name
+- `@p` - Number to scrambled ship name

 Command-line tools: